lowfatcode/alright-fonts/README.md

-# **PAF** - the "Pretty Alright Font Format" designed for embedding and low resource platforms
+# The "Pretty Alright Font Format" designed for embedded and low resource platforms

 ## Why?